sifunadonnex/myportfolio/README.md

 #### A clean, beautiful and responsive portfolio!

-This is an easy-to-customize personal portfolio template that was created with HTML, CSS, and JavaScript.
+This is an easy-to-customize personal portfolio template that was created with Next JS.
 It is a lightweight and fully responsive, as well as comes with the p grid system and loaded with Font Awesome.
 Alternatively, you can edit styles, colors, and scripts fairly easily.

 # 👇Demo